UAW LOCAL 4811 BYLAWS

 Section 3.
 Pay and working conditions for represented Local Union staff shall be set by the agreement collectively bargained by the Local Union Personnel Committee and the staff union.

-Article 21, Delegates From Local Union
+Article 21, Delegates From The Local Union

 Section 1.
 All delegates to conventions of the International Union, UAW shall be chosen pursuant to Article 8 of the Constitution of the International Union, UAW.